Albany Bulb: Natural conditions and ecology

 Like other abandoned dumps, The Bulb became quickly vegetated.
 Non-native grasses and weeds compose a majority of the plant cover, with around three times as many non-native species as native species in the area.
 Prevalent non-native species include yellow star-thistle, pampas grass, harding grass and fennel, but native vegetation such as pickleweed, salt grass, and common reed also grow on The Bulb.
 A transition study conducted by the City of Albany Council from 2015–2016 concluded that several non-native invasive species such as pampas grass, English ivy, French broom, and iceplant have been detrimental to The Bulb's wildlife.
 Eel grass near The Bulb's tip is also an important sub-tidal habitat.
 The south shore's riprap is largely un-vegetated, but lagoons and some gentler shoreline on the north, facing the Albany Mudflats, have welcomed typical salt-marsh vegetation such as salt grass and gum plant.

-The Bulb provides habitat for a variety of wildlife, including songbirds, rats, mice, and black-tailed hares, California ground squirrels as well as rattlesnakes, hawks and barn owls that feed on them.
+The Bulb provides habitat for a variety of wildlife, including songbirds, rats, mice, and black-tailed hares, California ground squirrels as well as rattlesnakes, gopher snakes, hawks and barn owls that feed on them.
 There is also a significant population of feral domestic cats and off-leash dogs.

 With an abundance of songbird, waterfowl, and shorebird species, The Bulb serves as an important habitat for breeding, migration, wintering, and residence.
 A survey conducted by the Golden Gate Audubon Society in 2015-2016 identified 90 different species using the land.
 Common sightings according to this survey included the House finch, the White crowned sparrow, the Say’s phoebe, the Townsend’s warbler, the White-tailed kite, and the Golden-crowned sparrow.
 A number of these birds, like the Townsend's warbler and White-tailed kite, are threatened species according to the National Audubon Society.

 The Plateau area, once popular for flying model airplanes, has been partly fenced off to mitigate habitat losses incurred by the construction of sports fields to the south.
 This area is now a habitat for burrowing owls, which have been identified to winter at the park.
 In 2016, a birder sighted and photographed at least one burrowing owl being flushed out of the vegetation by dogs, who are not permitted within the closed area.
 The owl has since been spotted there again, but concerns remain about how dogs may affect this species, which is quickly disappearing as a result of human development.